Living in Vientiane

 November through February feature the most comfortable, sunny days in Vientiane, then the temperatures rise again in March, April and May.

-Common Phrases in Laos
+Common Words and Phrases in Lao

 |Sai ba dee||=||Hello|